ocaml-ppx/ppxlib/CONTRIBUTING.md

 Once a patch is ready according to the criterion stated in the previous section, it should be submitted via the github website.
-When submitting a pull request, we ask that you tick the `Allow edits from maintainers` box.
-This will allow us to push new commits to your PR.
-We ask this for two reasons; first it is much simpler and quicker to fix typos or do simple improvements directly rather than go back and forth through the web interface.
+When submitting a pull request, we prefer if you tick the `Allow edits from maintainers` box as it is much simpler to fix typos or do simple improvements directly rather than go back and forth through the web interface.

-The second reason is that when one accepts a patch on their project, it is natural to want to rewrite some part of it to match the overall style of the project, enforce some invariant the contributor might not be aware of, or even just make sure that it matches the personal tastes of the maintainer, since they are going to be the one maintaining the code moving forward.
-In any case, when part of a PR is rewritten by a maintainer, it doesn't mean that the original code was badly written.

 [js]:     https://opensource.janestreet.com/
 [CLA]:    https://janestreet.github.io/contributing.html